fbgallet/roam-extension-live-ai-assistant/README.md

 - A new button on top-right of linked references allow to ""**Ask Linked References of current page**" (or if no block is focused, clicking on Ask Your Graph icon or running the corresponding command from the context menu): it opens linked references in the full view results, allowing to filter/select some of them and chat with them!
 - You can also take an existing query or :q query (without dedicated rules or variables) as the base for new searches.
 Ask Your Graph will understand it, reproduce its results, and open new filtering and precision search possibilities.
 - Each user query can be saved for further exploration and the 3 most recents queries remain available.
+Each query can also be combined with other queries or completed by specific pages or blocks.
 Run "Open results view" command to load and chat with saved queries.

 #### **Control the privacy level of your agent usage**:

-There are three privacy levels letting you decide what data may become accessible to the LLM:
+There are three privacy levels letting you decide what data may become accessible to the LLM when running Ask Your Graph from a Roam block:

 - in "Private" mode, the LLM will never access block content, only their uid and page titles.
 - in "Balanced" mode (and by default in the chat interface), the LLM receives block content only at the response synthesis stage; all intermediate steps rely only on uids and page titles.
 - in "Full" mode, the agent may use the content and hierarchy of blocks and pages whenever needed for its search.
 Results can be more precise, but processing will take longer.

+In Chat panel, by principle, all blocks and pages loaded in the context will be read (at least partially) by the LLM.
+If you want to prevent any distant LLM to acccess block or page content, disable tools allowing to load pages or blocks and don't add context to the chat.

 Ask Your Graph offers many search options, from the simplest to the most complex.
 Just phrase your request in natural language (or use voice transcription!), the agent does the rest!
 But if you want to make the most of the agent’s capabilities, check out the detailed documentation: [See details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#ask-to-your-graph).